LiveRamp/factable/README.rst

 *Discussion*
 ~~~~~~~~~~~~
-A Schema must be referentially consistent with itself-for example, a Metric's
+A Schema must be referentially consistent with itself--for example, a Metric's
-named Dimension must exist, with a type matching that of the Metric-but may
+named Dimension must exist, with a type matching that of the Metric--but may
 change over time as entities are added, removed, or renamed.
 An entity's *tag*,
 however, is immutable, and plays a role identical to that of Protocol Buffer tags.
 Schema transitions are likewise constrained on tags: it is an error, for example,